Ludrak/ft_services/README.md

 TODO Create volume for InfluxDB
 TODO Delete volumes when setup.sh with specific option
 TODO Container-build.sh: add a single output ligne when image finish to create
-TODO Add a kubectl wait to each pods deletion
 TODO add a kustomize.yaml

 -- nginx